cseptesting/floatcsep/docs/tutorials/case_f.rst

 * The model to be evaluated (``etas``) is a collection of daily forecasts from ``2016-11-14`` until ``2016-11-21``.

 .. important::
     The forecasts must be located in a folder ``forecasts`` inside the model folder.
-This is meant for consistency with models based on source codes (see subsequent examples).
+This is meant for consistency with models based on source codes (see subsequent tutorials).

 Model
 -----

 The time-dependency of a model is manifested here by the provision of different forecasts, i.e., statistical descriptions of seismicity, for different time-windows.
 In this example, the forecasts were created from an external model https://github.com/lmizrahi/etas (`doi:10.1785/0220200231 <https://doi.org/10.1785/0220200231>`_), with which the experiment has no interface.
 This means that we use **only the forecast files** and no source code.
-We leave the handling of a model source code for subsequent examples.
+We leave the handling of a model source code for subsequent tutorials.